Top Sports Teams · Reference

 Lyon

-Olympique LyonnaisFootball
+Olympique LyonnaisFootball/Soccer

 7 Ligue 1 titles (7 consecutive 2002-2008).
 OL Féminin has won 8 UEFA Women's Champions League titles (most ever).
 Men's side historically dominant in France behind only PSG.